VaultGroup/api-samples/README.md

 To access data for a VaultRE client, the client must generate and provide you with a unique *Access Token*.
 This should be provided with every request in the header `Authorization: Bearer <token>`.

+Note that each *Access Token* has a set of scopes applied, as chosen by the VaultRE client.
+To view the scopes assigned to a token, you can call `GET /scopes` on the API.

 Data Format
 ==================